- Travel and Places»

 The first is dry season associated with the north-east monsoon in winter, and the second is the rainy season of storms and strong winds.

 During April and May, the shift from the moist southwest monsoon to the dry northeast monsoon occurs.

-Hence the northeast winds form the northeast monsoon, which reach Maldives in the beginning of June and lasts by the end of August.
+Hence the northeast winds from the northeast monsoon, which reaches Maldives in the beginning of June and lasts until the end of August.

 Facts about Maldives